 Once you’ve installed and activated a theme, head to Appearance » Customize.
 This is the “Live Preview” area where you can see your changes in real-time.
 To start, you can focus on:

-- The Header & Logo
+- Header and Logo

 - Colors